allegro/allegro.tech/_posts/2018-02_07_psychological_needs_at_work.md

 **2. Hunger of stimuli**
 When your hunger of stimuli is satisfied, it gives you a **feeling of control (“I will cope”)**.
-I have a feeling of control if there are a good amount of challenges or stimuli for me so that I feel “Yes, I will be able to cope with it".
+I have a feeling of control if there is a good amount of challenges or stimuli for me so that I feel “Yes, I will be able to cope with it".
 The feeling of control is based on experience, education, coping with challenges, control of feelings /